wonderwomancode/service-secrets/BACKUP.md

    - Complete first-time setup at https://secrets.alternatefutures.ai

 2. **Restore from backup**
-   - Download latest backup from Arweave
+   - Download latest backup from Storacha or GitHub Artifacts
    - Decrypt with age private key
    - Import secrets via CLI or API